davidoster/cefswt/README.md

 ## Donations

 We need funding to complete this work and the **Eclipse Foundation** is accepting donations to make it happen as part of Eclipse and with the EPL.
 If you think your company is interested in and can help, please contact us (guillez@gmail.com).

+## Support

+If you need (paid) consultancy or support for having the widget integrated into your app, contact us (Make Technology, http://www.wemaketechnology.com) at guillez@gmail.com.

+We're offering early support for the widget and consultancy.
+Note that it will be open source anyway.